isaranwrap/StandardizingAKI/PyPkg/docs/index.rst

 More information
 ================

-For more information on the package, feel free to contact rishabh.p.saran@vanderbilt.edu or is439@yale.edu.
+For more information on the package, feel free to contact francis.p.wilson@yale.edu, abinet.aklilu@yale.edu or is439@yale.edu.

 Useful guides exist for more information about AKI, rolling windows, the back-calculation imputation method.